[Review]THE YAMAZAKI SINGLE MALT WHISKY AGED 18 YEARS

 (1).Whisky Galore Vol.29 December 2021 issue

 In the December 2021 issue of Whisky Galore, published by the Whisky Culture Research Institute, we report on 11 Japanese craft distilleries, including some that are open to the public for the first time, under the title of “Japanese Whisky Craft Frontline,” the first of three consecutive issues.
-Why did the popularity of Japanese whiskey and the craft boom occur?
+Why did the popularity of Japanese whisky and the craft boom occur?
 We will examine with interviews.
 Chichibu Distillery / Chichibu No.2 Distillery / Mars Shinshu Distillery / Mars Tsunuki Distillery / Kanosuke Distillery / Hioki Distillery / Ontake Distillery / Osuzuyama Distillery / Kaikyo Distillery / Hanyu Distillery / Konosu Distillery

 (2).
 Japanese Whisky as an Education for Business